mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 # GlobalItem

 This class allows you to modify and use hooks for all items, including vanilla items.
-Create an instance of an overriding class then call Mod.SetGlobalItem to use this.
+Create an instance of an overriding class then call Mod.AddGlobalItem to use this.

 ## Properties